 Put simply, the 70% Rule states that you should never pay more than 70% of a house's after-repair value, minus the cost of repairs and renovations.

 Let's look at a specific example from a Texas market.
-If you're looking to flip in the popular Austin market, where the median home value is $368,800, and you've found a potential property which will require repairs costing $30,000, the formula will look something like the below.
+If you're looking to flip a home that costs $368,800, and you've found a potential property which will require repairs costing $30,000, the formula will look something like the below.

 ($368,800 x 0.70) - $30,000 = $228,160